 Remembering my Grandma

-My Grandma passed away on June 21 of this year and I was really sad that I missed the funeral but if I could choose to be at my Grandma’s funeral or at her 90th birthday party, I would choose to be there for her party and I was there.
-I wouldn’t trade that for anything.
+really sad that I missed the funeral but if I could choose to be at my Grandma’s funeral or at

-I feel blessed that I was born less than 2 weeks before my Grandma’s birthday, she has always been a wonderful example to me of faith, following Christ and serving others.
+following Christ and serving others.
 She always told me that I was special because I was named after her (my middle name is Elizabeth).
 Although, when I started researching the family history I discovered that my Grandma's name is actually spelled Elisabeth so when my little sister was born, she was given Elisabeth as one of her middle names.

-One of the things my Grandma loved was the birdie dance so we made sure to do the dance at her party, with a little variation.
-I love the memories this video brings to me!
+we made sure to do the dance at her party, with a little variation.
+I love the

+memories this video brings to me!
 Monday, September 3, 2012

 2. Eat at a restaurant I haven’t eaten at before